-Israel & International Affairs
+Israel & Internal Affairs

 JCRC engages with people from diverse backgrounds to build support for a strong U.S. – Israel relationship based on shared values.
 We support Israel as the Jewish and democratic homeland of the Jewish people.
 JCRC advocates for a negotiated two-state solution allowing Israelis and Palestinians to live as neighbors in peace, security, and dignity.
 We educate the community about the complexity of the conflict and model respectful discourse through our speakers and discussions.